Recent Posts on LWVMA Action on the Environment

 - Updated Bottle Bill Signatures Certified

-As concern about human induced climate change mounts with each new storm, flood and drought, there is growing interest in available solutions that can work on a large scale to reduce emissions.
-Pricing carbon to reflect its social cost (i.e., health and environmental impacts throughout the full life cycle of a product – costs typically not borne by the polluter) is a form of environmental tax reform and is considered one of the most efficient and cost-effective means of reducing emissions.
+As concern about human induced climate change mounts with each new storm, flood and drought, there is growing interest in available solutions that can work on a large scale to reduce emissions and support the transition to clean, renewable sources of energy.
+Pricing carbon to reflect its social cost (i.e., health and environmental impacts throughout the full life cycle of a product – costs typically not borne by the polluter) is a form of market-based environmental reform and is considered one of the most efficient and cost-effective means of reducing emissions.

-Environmental taxes are not new (e.g., gasoline taxes).
-Revenues raised from environmental taxes can be ‘revenue neutral’ to offset financial impact on businesses and individuals.
+Revenues raised through social-cost pricing of fossil-fuel based energy can be designed as largely or completely “revenue neutral” to offset higher fuel costs for businesses and individuals.
 Funds can also be reinvested in the economy to promote industry and job growth in the renewable energy sector.

 While pricing carbon to reflect its true cost to society would have the greatest and fastest impact if enacted at a national and global level, action at the state level has often paved the way for action on a broader scale by providing working models and experience, as well as leadership.
-Recently, California, Oregon, Washington and British Columbia signed an accord to coordinate their carbon emissions pricing systems where possible, opening the door to regional agreements.
+California, Oregon, Washington and British Columbia signed an accord in 2013 to coordinate their carbon emissions pricing systems where possible, opening the door to regional agreements.
+State level carbon pricing legislation is gaining momentum, with Oregon and Vermont joining Massachusetts to introduce carbon pricing legislation in the 2015-2017 legislative session.

 How you can help

-- Become informed about climate change and the carbon tax.
+- Become informed about climate change and carbon pricing as a solution.

 - Learn how human induced climate change impacts the country and the NE region to better understand the importance of reducing emissions.